 It is so difficult to photograph a mirrored project.
 I’m always such a mess, I’d scare you off it you saw my reflection in the mirror.

 Are you loving it?
 I am!
-It’s very heavy and awkward, difficult to move!
+The DIY entryway table is very heavy and awkward, difficult to move!

 This is a good shot of the cleat.
 After the extra holes, I still wasn’t happy with it, so I added 2 “L” brackets that came off an old crib.
 You do save all that hardware, right?